jesserockz/athom-configs/README.md

 # Migrating from Tasmota

 - First execute `SetOption78 1` in the console of Tasmota
-- Select firmware upgrade, upload `tasmota-minimal.bin` and click start upgrade
+- Select firmware upgrade, upload `tasmota.bin.gz` and click start upgrade
-- Select the firmware upgrade again, upload the firmware of ESPHome and click to start the upgrade